Dimethyl ether: Fuel

 A potentially major use of dimethyl ether is as substitute for propane in LPG used as fuel in household and industry.
 Dimethyl ether can also be used as a blendstock in propane autogas.

 It is also a promising fuel in diesel engines, and gas turbines.
 For diesel engines, an advantage is the high cetane number of 55, compared to that of diesel fuel from petroleum, which is 40–53.
 Only moderate modifications are needed to convert a diesel engine to burn dimethyl ether.
 The simplicity of this short carbon chain compound leads to very low emissions of particulate matter during combustion.
 For these reasons as well as being sulfur-free, dimethyl ether meets even the most stringent emission regulations in Europe (EURO5), U.S. (U.S. 2010), and Japan (2009 Japan).

-At the European Shell Eco Marathon, an unofficial World Championship for mileage, a vehicle running on 100 % dimethyl ether drove 589 km/L (0.170 L per 100 km), fuel equivalent to gasoline with a 50 cm^{3} displacement 2-stroke engine.
-As well as winning they beat the old standing record of 306 km/L (0.327 L per 100 km), set by the same team in 2007.
+At the European Shell Eco Marathon, an unofficial World Championship for mileage, a vehicle running on 100% dimethyl ether achieved a fuel economy of 0.170L/100 km, fuel equivalent to gasoline with a 50 cm^{3} displacement 2-stroke engine.

 To study the dimethyl ether for the combustion process a chemical kinetic mechanism is required which can be used for Computational fluid dynamics calculation.